lynnlangit/aws-for-bioinformatics/README.md

 ---

-## Additionally...
+## Learn More
+I have a number of courses and resources on building on AWS, these include the following:
-- My AWS Courses on [AWS topics on LinkedIn Learning](https://www.linkedin.com/learning/instructors/lynn-langit)
+- 📚 My AWS Courses on [AWS topics on LinkedIn Learning](https://www.linkedin.com/learning/instructors/lynn-langit)
-- My AWS Repo with information about many AWS Data Services - [link](https://github.com/lynnlangit/Hello-AWS-Data-Services)
+- :octocat: My AWS Repo with information about many AWS Data Services - [link](https://github.com/lynnlangit/Hello-AWS-Data-Services)
-- My AWS Repo with information about AWS Cost Control - [link](https://github.com/lynnlangit/aws-cost-control)
+- :octocat: My AWS Repo with information about AWS Cost Control - [link](https://github.com/lynnlangit/aws-cost-control)